mohithsarma/nextjs-tutorial/README.md

 - for better viewing we use (auth) as a route group.
     - this folder doesn't affect the route path of register, login, forgot-password
     - makes the dx better
+- the root layout has been changed to include a header and footer
+    - the header and footer just have header and footer text and a simple padding to pop the color
 ### local server
 start server on localhost
 ```bash